theodoragirgis/rebound/docs/integrators.md

     sim.integrator = "ias15"
     ```

-The setting for IAS15 are stored in the `reb_simulation_integrator_ias15` stucture.
+The setting for IAS15 are stored in the `reb_simulation_integrator_ias15` structure.

 `epsilon` (`double`)
 :   IAS15 is an adaptive integrator.
 It chooses its timesteps automatically.
 This parameter controls the accuracy of the integrator.
 The default value is $10^{-9}$.
 Setting this parameter to 0 turns off adaptive timestepping and a constant timestep will is used.
-Turning off adaptive timestepping is rarely useful.
+Turning off adaptive time-stepping is rarely useful.

     !!!
 Important
         It is tempting to change `epsilon` to achieve a speedup at the loss of some accuracy.
 However, that makes rarely sense.
 The reason is that IAS15 is a very high (15th!) order integrator.
 Suppose we increasing the timestep by a factor of 10.
 This will increase the error by a factor of $10^{15}$.
 In other words, a simulation that previously was converged to machine precision will now have an error of order unity.